WEEKLY BULLETIN

 Monday Meditation at 6pm in the sanctuary.
 A snippet of scripture and a bit of music lead into 20 minutes of silent prayer.

-Pray for the repose of the souls of the recently departed.
+Pray for the repose of the soul of Kenny Wilk, recently departed.

 Are You Caring for Someone with Dementia?
 Good Day Respite is a day program run by Lake Sunapee VNA that supports adults with mild to moderate memory loss and their caregivers.
 A Licensed Nursing Assistant oversees the program, which meets throughout the year on Tuesdays and Thursdays at Kearsarge Community Presbyterian Church in New London.
 Participants are dropped off by their caregivers at 10am and enjoy discussion, games, lunch, crafts, entertainment, and more.
 Volunteers help facilitate these activities, all of which provide stimulation and socialization for the program participants until their caregivers return to pick them up at 3pm.
 During the program’s five hours, caregivers of the participants have time for errands, activities, and a much-needed break, knowing their loved ones are in a safe and enjoyable place.
 The program fee is $50 per day, and scholarships are available for those in need.
 If you are caring for an individual with dementia, Lake Sunapee VNA can help you determine if the program is right for you.
 For more information or to set up a time to visit the program, call 603-526-4077.